dibyendumajumdar/nanojit/README.md

 ```

 ## Building Nanojit
-The goal of this project is to create a standalone build of Nanojit.
-The original folder structure of avmplus is maintained so that merging upstream changes is easier.
+While the goal of this project is to create a standalone build of Nanojit, the original folder structure of avmplus is maintained so that merging upstream changes is easier.

 The new build is work in progress.
 A very early version of CMakeLists.txt is available, this has been tested only on Windows 10 with Visual Studio 2017.
 The aim is to initially support the build on X86_64 processors, and Windows, Linux and Mac OSX.